dhruvparamhans/random_notes/data_types_and_numbers.md

 If a value is increasing by step 4 on 32-bit architecture or by step 8 on 64-bit one, this probably sliding address of some element of array.

-It's important to know that win32 doesn't use addresses below 0x1000 (TODO), so if you see some number below this value, this cannot be an address.
+It's important to know that win32 doesn't use addresses below 0x10000 (TODO), so if you see some number below this value, this cannot be an address ([see also](https://msdn.microsoft.com/en-us/library/ms810627.aspx)).

 Anyway, many debuggers can show you if the value in a register can be an address to something.
 OllyDbg can also show an ASCII string if the value is an address of it.